-In the past 12 months, there have not been any staff from the facility who have been disciplined, short of termination, for violation of agency sexual abuse or sexual harassment policies.
+In the past 12 months, there has been one staff from the facility who was terminated for violating sexual abuse or sexual harassment policies.

 Operating Procedure 135.1 states staff who are terminated, or who choose to resign in lieu of termination, for violation of the DOC sexual abuse or sexual harassment policies shall be informed of the DOC's reporting the employment action to any relevant licensing bodies and to law enforcement agencies, unless the activity was clearly not criminal.